kennedyaidan/Antbot/README.md

 # Documentation
-My capstone project for this repository can be found here:
+My capstone project for this repository can be found here: kennedyaidan/Antbot/CapstoneProject.pdf
 -

 # SLAM
 SLAM can be performed with:
-- Gmapping
+- Cartographer (default)
-- Slam_toolbox (TBD)
+- GMapping

 # Autonomous Navigation